intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_embedding.md

 ```

 ### **Step 4: Build model**
-`bigdl.nano.tf.keras.Embedding` is a slightly modified version of tf.keras.Embedding layer, this embedding layer only applies regularizer to the output of the embedding layer, so that the gradient to embeddings is sparse. `bigdl.nano.tf.optimzers.Adam` is a variant of the Adam optimizer that handles sparse updates more efficiently.
+`bigdl.nano.tf.keras.Embedding` is a slightly modified version of `tf.keras.Embedding` layer, this embedding layer only applies regularizer to the output of the embedding layer, so that the gradient to embeddings is sparse. `bigdl.nano.tf.optimzers.Adam` is a variant of the `Adam` optimizer that handles sparse updates more efficiently.
-Here we create two models, one using normal Embedding layer and Adam optimizer, the other using SparseEmbedding and SparseAdam.
+Here we create two models, one using normal Embedding layer and Adam optimizer, the other using `SparseEmbedding` and `SparseAdam`.
 ```python
 from tensorflow.keras import layers from bigdl.nano.tf.keras.layers import Embedding